dasch-swiss/dsp-ui-lib/docs/how-to-use/search/fulltext-search.md

 Name | Type | Description
 --- | --- | ---
 route | string | Route to navigate after search.
-This route path should contain a component for search results. projectfilter (optional) | boolean | If true it shows the selection of projects to filter by one of them filterbyproject (optional) | string | If the full-text search should be filtered by one project, you can define it with project iri.
+This route path should contain a component for search results. projectfilter (optional) | boolean | If true it shows the selection of projects to filter by. filterbyproject (optional) | string | If the full-text search should be filtered by one project, you can define it with project iri.

 ## Examples